sōn mät 손맞 literally translates to hand flavor

 Maybe that’s not a good example.
 Don’t judge.

 The dude and I had no experience* but we wanted to do everything.
 We hit the ground running at full speed, like there was an angry beast nipping at our ankles, about to consume us.
-Doing a lot of the work on the place ourselves in order to save money, staying late into the early hours of the morning—painting, cleaning, and fixing minor things.
-After a week of renovations, we opened with less than 5 items on the menu and people started trickling in.
-Then those people came back, and brought their friends and family, and told their co-workers, and pretty soon the dining room was packed during lunch and dinner, deliveries lined up on the counter waiting for the driver to return, the order tickets completely flooded the kitchen.
+We did a lot of the work on the place ourselves in order to save money, staying late into the early hours of the morning—painting, cleaning, and fixing minor things.
+After a week of renovations, we opened with less than 5 items on the menu and people started trickling in and they came back, and brought their friends and family, and told their co-workers.
+Two months in and the dining room was packed during lunch and dinner, deliveries lined up on the counter waiting for the driver to return, the order tickets completely flooded the kitchen.